amightyrose/TS-05-Work-Day-Scheduler/README.md

 When a user saves a time block it is written to localstorage so the data will persist across browser sessions.

 ## Development
-This application was written in JavaScript and the JQuery library.
+This application was written in JavaScript and uses the JQuery library.
 It was styled with Bootstrap and custom CSS.

 ---